cine-file/rate/README.md

 The snapshot is refreshed whenever a Film, TV, or Restaurant rating is saved or updated.
 Full database scanning is restricted to the manual `rebuildRecentActivitySnapshot` function and the manually run `setupActiveSheetTabs` setup process.
 The homepage loads activity after the rest of the interface is visible and stops waiting after 10 seconds, offering a Retry button rather than blocking other screens.

 After deploying v14, run `rebuildRecentActivitySnapshot` once, or run `setupActiveSheetTabs` once, to populate the initial snapshot from existing ratings.
 Future rating submissions maintain it automatically.

+## v15 — Initial Activity Load + Date Formatting

+- Fixes the first homepage visit so Recent Activity is requested immediately after session restoration.
+The site now enters Home through `goHome()` instead of only displaying the Home screen, so users no longer need to visit Stats and return before activity loads.
+- Formats Recent Activity dates as `Month Day, Year` (for example, `July 31, 2026`).
+ISO timestamps are parsed by their date portion first so midnight UTC values do not shift to the prior day in local time.
+- This update changes only `index.html` and the README. `Code.gs` is carried forward unchanged from v14.
+No Apps Script setup function or new spreadsheet tab is required.